amybok/physical-reasoning/README.md

 ## Overview

-This project explores the use of deep learning and computer vision techniques to predict the stability of block towers based on RGB images.
+This project explores the use of deep learning and computer vision techniques to predict the stability of block towers based solely on RGB images.
 The task requires a model to infer physical reasoning principles like gravity and balance purely from visual data.
 The study evaluates multiple deep-learning architectures to determine their effectiveness in solving this problem.

 ## Dataset